robert-mccarthy-ca/modern-druid/README.md

 *   **SDG 3: Good Health and Well-Being:** A diet of chemical-free food from rich soils provides superior nutrition, combating diet-related illnesses.
 *   **SDG 5: Gender Equality & SDG 10: Reduced Inequality:** Our constitutional governance mandates equitable pay scales globally, funded by international carbon markets.
 This ensures fairness and shared prosperity, regardless of location or gender.
 *   **SDG 6: Clean Water and Sanitation:** With no toxic inputs and biochar's power to filter and retain nutrients, water leaving our sites is cleaner than when it arrived.
-*   **SDG 8: Decent Work and Economic Growth:** We create dignified, well-paid green jobs and a path to land ownership, fostering local economic resilience.
+*   **SDG 8: Decent Work and Economic Growth:** We would create dignified, well-paid green jobs and a path to land ownership, fostering local economic resilience.
 *   **SDG 9: Industry, Innovation and Infrastructure:** We are building a new, decentralized, climate-positive infrastructure for land management and food security.
 *   **SDG 11: Sustainable Cities and Communities:** These farms become green public commons, buffering communities against supply chain shocks and climate disasters.
 *   **SDG 12: Responsible Consumption and Production:** The system is inherently circular, recycling biomass on-site and producing food hyper-locally.